RinkiyaKeDad/RinkiyaKeDad/README.md

 I get excited about all (*well almost all*) things tech!
 I love creating stuff and contributing to open source.

-Particularly interested in distributed systems and the development of applications in the cloud-native ecosystem.
+Particularly interested in distributed systems and building infrastructure tools.
 I also like talking about my experiences and things I learn in my [blogs](http://rinkiyakedad.github.io/tags) and at conferences!

 You can checkout my website to know more: https://arshs.tech